marcellambush/worksheet-j6/worksheet-j6.md

     }
 }
 ```
 My edits worked because I had hare start before the rest of the animals, and I had the thread wait using the join(int) method.
+The output is the fact that hare finished most of its laps way before the other animals start.

 **Question 9:**
 ``` Java